Skip to main content

 • Available online via Zoom and recorded

-• The educational seminar is open to members from all FLCs
+• The educational sessions are open to members from all FLCs

-• The meeting is planned by the Office of Educational Affairs’ RIME Division and FAPD
+• The sessions are planned by the FAPD and the Office of Educational Affairs

-Topics selected for these monthly meetings will provide basic guidance in medical education research.
+Topics selected for these monthly sessions will provide basic guidance in medical education research.
 The topics covered will include:

 • Introduction to medical education research